xmidt-org/docs/content/docs/operating/caduceus.md

 ## Configuration
-Refer to [configuration file](https://github.com/xmidt-org/caduceus/blob/master/caduceus.yaml) for how to configure code Caduceus.
+Refer to [configuration file](https://github.com/xmidt-org/caduceus/blob/master/caduceus.yaml) for how to configure Caduceus.

 ### Connecting to AWS
 Under the AWS block of the yaml file you will have